 0. Set up python env

-install python3 with homebrew: brew install python3
+install homebrew on macosinstall python3 with homebrew: brew install python3

 install python modules with pip3, pip3 is included in python3: pip3 install requests